semgrep/semgrep-network-broker/README.md

 ### pubkey

-`echo "<PRIVATE KEY>" | semgrep-network-broker pubkey` generates a base64 public key for a given private key (via stdin)
+`semgrep-network-broker pubkey` generates a base64 public key for a given private key (via stdin)

 ### relay
 `semgrep-network-broker relay` launches an HTTP server that relays request that match a certain rule.